wschenk/willschenk.com/content/articles/2020/exploring_a_git_repository/index.md

 ## First lets get a repo

-I'm going to pull an old repo from github, one that probably was written to write GitHub itself (since the original author was a cofounder of the company) so it'll have some interesting artifact in there since, clearly, it wasn't built originally on GitHub.
+I'm going to pull an old repo from GitHub, one that probably was written to write GitHub itself (since the original author was a co-founder of the company) so it'll have some interesting artifact in there since, clearly, it wasn't built originally on GitHub.

 ```bash
 cd /tmp